NelsenEW/espdrone-clients/docs/cfheadless.md

 ## Examples

-Connect to a Crazyflie at channel 100 and speed 250Kbit using input mapping *PS3\_Mode\_1*
+Connect to a Espdrone at channel 100 and speed 250Kbit using input mapping *PS3\_Mode\_1*
 ```
-crazyflie-clients-python$ bin/cfheadless -u radio://0/100/250K -PS1_Mode_1
+espdrone-clients-python$ bin/cfheadless -u radio://0/100/250K -PS1_Mode_1
 ```